MovementGH/OpenBot-Docs/source/index.html.md

 Member | Type | Description
 -- | -- | --
-id | Number | The id of the emoji tag | String | The tag of the emoji in discord url | String | The url of the emoji on twemoji utf | String | The utf/unicode character of the emoji
+id | <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number">Number</a> | The id of the emoji tag | <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String">String</a> | The tag of the emoji in discord url | <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String">String</a> | The url of the emoji on twemoji utf | <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String">String</a> | The utf/unicode character of the emoji

 ### tag